Teaching Certificate in Mathematics 7-12

-- College-level experience in Abstract Algebra, Number Theory, Linear Algebra, Geometry, probability, Statistics, and the History of Mathematics (single courses may satisfy multiple areas; a portion of a course that substantially addresses one of the areas may also be accepted.
+- College-level experience in Abstract Algebra, Number Theory, Linear Algebra, Geometry, Probability, and Statistics (single courses may satisfy multiple areas; a portion of a course that substantially addresses one of the areas may also be accepted.
 In either of these cases, further information (e.g. syllabi, course documents) will be required to make a case for approval).

 - Foundations of Special Education